matiaspl/LinkPi-ENCx/README.md

 /usr/bin/usb_modeswitch -v 0x12d1 -p 0x1f01 -J
 ```
 (the usbUp.sh script just runs udhcpc on the right interface, no need to change anything there)

+### Create & replace the default NO SIGNAL slate image

+By default LinkLib uses `/link/config/nosignal.yuv` as the source of the placeholder image in case a video source for the stream is unavailable.
+The file is a 1920x1080 YUV420SP (or simply YUV420P) raw bitmap.
+To make your own convert your own 1920x1080 image with ffmpeg:

+ ffmpeg _yourfile_ -c:v rawvideo -pixel_format yuv420p nosignal.yuv

 ### Secure system accounts with empty passwords